lwelhoelter/XR-Toolkit/README.md

 This project was built as part of an assignment to explore the XR Interaction Toolkit and basic prototyping in VR.

-The maze has an interactable “key” that is used to open a door or to progress through the level.
+The maze has an interactable “key” that is used to open a door to progress through the level.

 The XR Rig is setup with a locomotion system and its associated providers as well as XR Direct/Ray Interactors.